 With Chip-on-Board LED arrays, the dies (chips) are attached directly to a thermally efficient substrate.
 Due to the small size of the LED chip relative to packaged chips, Chip-on- Board LED arrays contain a higher density and number of LEDs resulting in a higher intensity and more uniform light output.

-For a more information on how Chip-on-Board LED arrays compare to surface mount technology, see our blog post on The Advantages of Chip on Board vs Surface Mount technology.
+For more information on how Chip-on-Board LED arrays compare to surface mount technology, see our blog post on The Advantages of Chip on Board vs Surface Mount technology.